 Comfortable Choice: First, we focus on comfort.
 For everyday comfort and a natural feel, a high cotton content is usually the best place to start.
 French terry made from 100% cotton or 95–100% cotton with a small amount of elastane feels soft against the skin and allows good airflow.
 These fabrics typically fall in the 220–280 GSM range, making them ideal for lightweight sweatshirts, joggers, and loungewear.
 Cotton offers comfort and breathability, while spandex provides sufficient elasticity to ensure the fabric returns to its original shape after being stretched.

 Structured Choice: If you want to make a hoodie with a structured silhouette, you need rigidity.
 Blends like 70–85% cotton with 15–30% polyester are more resistant to stretching out and tend to dry faster.
-These fabrics are commonly found in the 240–320 GSM range and work well for hoodies, casual athleisure pieces, or kids’ clothing that needs to withstand frequent washing.
-You can also choose 100% Cotton French Terry (Heavyweight 300gsm+).
-Opting for a spandex-free composition helps maintain the stable loop structure of French terry, resulting in a crisp, structured silhouette.
+These fabrics are commonly found in the 240–320 GSM range and work well for hoodies, casual athleisure pieces, or other streetwear styles that need a cleaner outline and a more structured drape.
+This weight range is also a practical choice for French terry streetwear vests, especially when you want better shape retention without making the garment feel overly heavy.

 Flowy Choice: A cotton–modal French terry (often around 50–70% cotton and 30–50% modal) feels smoother and more fluid, with less stiffness than traditional cotton.
 In addition to modal, rayon and bamboo are also viable options for blended fabrics.
 French terry made from these materials is well-suited for creating loose-fitting cardigans or pajamas.
-Of course, the purpose of specifying the blend ratio is not to have you manually create a piece of French terry cloth.
-When purchasing French terry fabric by the yard from online fabric stores, retailers typically list the composition, intended uses, and other details of the French terry in the product title and description.
-It’s very convenient for selection.

 At first glance, French terry, fleece, and terry cloth can look similar—especially when you’re shopping online.
 All three are soft fabrics commonly associated with comfort, yet they are designed for very different purposes.
 Understanding how they differ can help you avoid buying something that feels too warm, too heavy, or simply wrong for what you had in mind.